MineRala/NewsApp/README.md

 - Core Data was used.

 # Features
-- Added localizable feature for 3 languages.
+- Added localizable feature for 2 languages.
-- Swift Package Manager used (SnapKit)
+- Swift Package Manager was used.
+(SnapKit)
-- CocoaPods used.(Kingfisher)
+- CocoaPods was used.(Kingfisher)

-# 3rd Party Libraries
+## 3rd Party Libraries
 > <a href="https://github.com/Alamofire/Alamofire">Alamofire</a>

 ### Method to use SwiftPM: